-- 37. The University will seek to deliver each course in accordance with the description set out in your Course Information Sheet.
-In normal circumstances where the University needs to make a change to your course clauses 39 to 43 will apply.
-However, if it is necessary to make changes because of a pandemic (including Covid-19), epidemic or local health emergency which has arisen or which arises before or during your course than clauses 44 to 47 below will apply. - 38.
+- 35. The University will seek to deliver each course in accordance with the description set out in your Course Information Sheet.
+In normal circumstances where the University needs to make a change to your course clauses 37 to 41 will apply.
+However, if it is necessary to make changes because of a pandemic (including Covid-19), epidemic or local health emergency which has arisen or which arises before or during your course then clauses 42 to 45 below will apply. - 36.
 In all circumstances the provision of course options which depend on the availability of specialist teaching, or on placement at another institution, cannot be guaranteed in advance.